metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 {% endhighlight %}

 This script takes three arguments.
 The first is the output name of your new container.
-The second is the name of the ROCm container we are basing the image of (e.g `lumi-rocm-rocm-5.6.1.sif`).
+The second is the name of the ROCm container we are basing the image on (e.g `lumi-rocm-rocm-5.6.1.sif`).
 The last argument is a yaml file which lists the dependencies we want to install into the new container.
 The following yaml file ([download]({{ site.baseurl }}/assets/files/lumi/dependencies.yaml)) declares all the dependencies we need for
 Anemoi: